Coveo Platform New Features of 2015

 Moreover, in the System Metrics section, new graphs show the search response time as well as the Cloud Platform and usage analytics availability over time (day, week or month).

 See the Coveo Cloud V1 Resolved Issues for the October 3, 2015 update.

 August 15, 2015 Update

 Restrict the Usage Analytics Data Analytics Managers Can Review

 Administrators can now set permissions or a scope on the usage analytics data analytics managers can review in reports using permission filters.
-For instance, they can prevent analytics managers of a public Community Portal to see the usage analytics data produced internally on the Agent Portal and vice versa. [more]
+For example, they can prevent analytics managers of a public Community Portal to see the usage analytics data produced internally on the Agent Portal and vice versa.
+[Learn more]

 Create Sets of Filters

 Usage analytics managers can now create many filters and save them into one named filter.
 Named filters can then quickly be added to any report.
-For instance, they can create a named filter that only shows data from a specific country on a given web portal. [more]
+For example, they can create a named filter that only shows data from a specific country on a given web portal.
+[Learn more]

 Leverage Numerical Dimensions